top-gun/Tesla-PV-charging/Advanced.md

-   3.2 In Studio Code Server, open the file "configuration.yaml" and add the following sensor.
+   3.2 In Studio Code Server, open the file "configuration.yaml" and add the following sensors.

    **Attention:**